nityanandagohain/cache-sql/README.md

 * test `go test ./db/sqlc`
 * benchmark `go test -bench=. -benchtime 2000x ./db/sqlc`

+Were are using mysql memory engine with caching to achieve this.

 ## Without query cache
 ![alt text](./without-cache.png "With query cahce")